dreo-team/hass-dreoverse/README.md

 We recommend most users to use the stable releases for reliability, while beta versions are available for those interested in testing new features and providing early feedback.

+We welcome you to subscribe to our GitHub repository to stay updated with our latest releases and announcements.

 **Important Notice**: Dreo is currently working on becoming an official Home Assistant integration.
 In the near future, this integration will be available directly through the official Home Assistant channels.
 The current HACS plugin version is not considered stable.
 Once Dreo is integrated into the official Home Assistant repository, we recommend transitioning to the official integration.

 ## Interested in Contributing?